 What can I add to the study of the history of medicine?
-Here you will. find for the first time on the web, John Wesley's Primitive Physic, presented in a form that can be read with Adobe Acrobat Reader and the Materia Medica from the Manchester Hospital Pharmacopoeia of 1827 together with extracts from a variety of antiquarian books on the history of medicine.
+Here you will. find for the first time on the web, John Wesley's Primitive Physic, presented in a form that can be read with any pdf reader such as Adobe Acrobat Reader or Foxit Reader and the Materia Medica from the Manchester Hospital Pharmacopoeia of 1827 together with extracts from a variety of antiquarian books on the history of medicine.
 In addition there are notes on death and disease statistics from parish registers that I have transcribed and/or examined in East Lancashire.

 "The history of medicine is a monument to human folly" - Sir George Pickering, Regius Professor of Medicine at Oxford University*

 *Quoted in 'The White Death, A History of Tuberculosis' by Thomas Dormandy, Hambledon Press, 1999, ISBN 1 85285 169 4

 B. Diseases and their Classification

 C. Therapies and their classification.

 D. Advances in Science, Medicine and Public Health